-Lenders analyze five main factors when you apply for business credit.
-Known in the industry as “the five C’s of credit,” these considerations are applied whenever a creditor decides whether issuing you a loan passes an acceptable risk threshold.
+Lenders analyze 5 main factors when you apply for business credit.
+Known in the industry as “the 5 C’s of credit,” these considerations are applied whenever a creditor decides whether issuing a loan passes an acceptable risk threshold.

-One of the main benefits of a secured loan is that they are typically offered at a lower interest rate.
+One of the main benefits of a secured loan is that they’re typically offered at a lower interest rate.
 In other words, putting down a deposit in the form of collateral can reduce the amount you pay for the loan over time.

-If you want to keep your chances of approval as high as possible, we suggest taking the following critical credit factors into account.
-Whenever you apply for a business loan or a business line of credit, these “character credentials” can make or break your eligibility:
+If you want to keep your chances of approval as high as possible, take the following credit factors into account.

 - FICO score (i.e., 550 or above)